Cooking Intensive

 Block B: 1:30-2:30

-Gaga and Other Games (John Henry Katinas) – Let’s play ball!!
-In this fun, physical ball games class, we will play Gaga, an LREI favorite, and a wide variety of other ball games.
-Campers will have a safe and fun environment to build team work and coordination skills, while having a great time!
+Gaga for Gaga (Denzel Johnson) – Let’s play ball!!
+In this fun, physical ball games class, we will play Gaga, an LREI favorite, and various other fun, active games.
+Campers will have a safe and fun environment to build teamwork and coordination skills while having a great time!

 back to top